SnapMobileIO/SnapMobile-FlashMessage/README.md

 Make any changes in `/src`.

-Once changes are completed, run `gulp dist` to process JavaScript and HTML files and add to `/dist`.
+Once changes are completed, run `gulp dist` to process JavaScript files and add to `/dist`.